Jamesits/go-rails-credentials/README.md

 ### CLI

-- `rails-credentails show` as a drop-in replacement for `rails credentials:show`
+- `rails-credentials show` as a drop-in replacement for `rails credentials:show`
 - `rails-credentials edit` as a drop-in replacement for `rails credentials:edit`

 Notes: